Europe

 The EU and China agreed "in principle" Dec.
 30 on an investment deal that will give European companies greater access to Chinese markets and help fix what Europe sees as unsustainable economic ties.
 EU leaders and Chinese President Xi Jinping approved a major investment pact despite human rights concerns in China.

-Poland, at a meeting of member state ambassadors, objected to the "sudden" acceleration of work on the EU-China investment agreement.
-Speaking to PAP, Polish Ambassador to the EU Andrzej Sadoś noted that at the meeting Poland stressed the importance of geopolitical issues in the EU's negotiations with China.
+Poland has opposed the "sudden" acceleration of the EU-China investment agreement at a meeting of member state ambassadors.
+Speaking to PAP, Polish Ambassador to the EU Andrzej Sadoś noted that Poland stressed the importance of geopolitical issues at the meeting as part of EU negotiations with China.
 "This is an unprecedented situation.
-In the last days of the German presidency, we are dealing with a sudden, unjustified acceleration of a very important issue that concerns international relations.
-That is why we have raised our doubts about this situation." - Sados pointed out.
+In the last days of the German presidency we have a sudden, unjustified acceleration of a very important issue that concerns international relations.
+That is why we have raised our doubts about this situation" - Sadoś pointed out.

 Western Europe